marlonscode/formula-one-databricks-platform/README.md

 ## End Goal

-The goal of this platform is to find an answer the following business questions:
+The goal of this platform is to answer the following business questions:

 - What is the performance of the top 5 teams over the last 50 years?
 - Who are the best drivers in history?